 WHAT ARE THE BEST VITAMINS FOR RUNNERS?

-First things first, the easiest way to get a great overview of what vitamins runners need is by getting blood work done from a General Physician.
+First things first, the easiest way to get a great overview of what vitamin runners need is by getting blood work done from a General Physician.
 After a few days, you will get results with detailed information about what kind of vitamins you should take as a runner.
 Equipped with that knowledge, you will know what vitamins are best for boosting your running performance.
 Below, I will link to my favorite products that I’ve been using for years now for you to check out.

 OVERVIEW OF WHAT KIND OF VITAMINS AND NUTRIENTS RUNNERS SHOULD TAKE